POPULATION ASSOCIATION OF NEW ZEALAND (INCORPORATED)

 - The financial year of the Association shall run from 1 April to 31 March the following year.

-- The funds of the Association shall be deposited in such trading bank or savings bank as may be determined by the Council.
-All cheques or withdrawal slips drawn on the account shall be signed by any two of the Treasurer, the Secretary and the President.
+- The funds of the Association shall be deposited in such registered bank as may be determined by the Council.
+All payments or withdrawals drawn on the account shall be created by any one of the Treasurer, the Secretary, the Vice-President and the President and must be approved by any one of those persons other than the person creating the withdrawal.

 - The Association shall not have the power to borrow money.